vijaygill/wg-ui-plus/README.md

 ## Usage
 Clone this repo and simply run "./run-dev-app".
-It will build docker image image for dev so be patient.
+It will build docker image for dev so be patient.
-One it finishes, just point your browser at the host where this application is running and it listens on port 8000.
+Once it finishes, just point your browser at the host where this application is running and it listens on port 8000.
 For example in my case it is "http://orangepi5-plus:8000/" (I am using an OrangePi5-plus for devlopment).
 The web UI is only using `HTTP`, and thus not secured; to run this securely you should use a reverse proxy to handle `HTTPS`.

 ## Development guide